yonicd/details/README.md

 ### Example

-One one the most popular uses for `details` is to paste the sessioninfo at the bottom of a GitHub issue.
+One the most popular uses for `details` is to paste the sessioninfo at the bottom of a GitHub issue.

 ``` r
 library(details)